drex44/drex44.github.io/index.md

 <a href="https://tracklist-alpha.herokuapp.com" target="_new">TrackList</a> `React` `Redux` `React-router` `Semantic-ui` `Axios` `Go` `Echo` `MongoDB` - ongoing...
 {: #tracklist }

-- Website to show checklists for general purpose or person tasks.
+- Website to show checklists for general purpose or personal tasks.
 General purpose checklists can be published on the website and other users can add it to their own collection.
-User can track all of his/her checklists via his/her dashboard.
+Users can track all of his/her checklists via his/her dashboard.
 All features will be shown on the live website.

 - Source code

-  - <a href="https://drex44.github.io/tracklist-react-frontend" target="_new">React Frontend</a>
+  - <a href="https://drex44.github.io/TrackList-react-frontend" target="_new">React Frontend</a>
-  - <a href="https://drex44.github.io/tracklist-go-backend" target="_new">Go Backend</a>
+  - <a href="https://drex44.github.io/TrackList-go-backend" target="_new">Go Backend</a>

 <br />
 - Tasks ![version-0.1.x](https://img.shields.io/badge/version-0.1.x-green.svg)